List of colleges and universities in the United States by endowment: Taxes

 In 2017, a federal endowment tax was enacted in the Tax Cuts and Jobs Act of 2017 in the form of an excise tax of 1.4% on institutions that have at least 500 tuition-paying students and net assets of at least $500,000 per student.
 The $500,000 is not adjusted for inflation, so the threshold is effectively lowered over time. $244M in taxes was raised from 58 institutions in 2022.

 The endowment tax provision of the Tax Cuts and Jobs Act has been criticized as funding tax breaks for corporations and the wealthy at the expense of education.
 Critics note that the tax could threaten financial aid for low-income students, stifle social mobility, and obstruct life-saving research.
 Lobbyists representing wealthy private universities continue to advocate for its repeal.
 The Don't Tax Higher Education Act, which would repeal the endowment tax, was introduced in the 115th United States Congress, 116th United States Congress, and 117th United States Congress but failed in the Ways and Means Committee each time.

+The endowment tax was revised in the 2025 Big Beautiful Bill, resulting in higher taxes on the institutions with the greatest wealth per student: